gerardllorach/gerardllorach.github.io/Fortgeschritenne/docs/Chapter 2. LPC coefficients.md

 }
 ```

 Once the autocorrelation values are computed, we can proceed with the Levinson algorithm.
-The algorithm works in a recursive manner: the coefficients are calculated in a similar way as Pascal's triangle (https://en.wikipedia.org/wiki/Pascal%27s_triangle).
+The algorithm works in a iterative manner: the coefficients are calculated in a similar way as Pascal's triangle (https://en.wikipedia.org/wiki/Pascal%27s_triangle).
 Please refer to the aforementioned article for a mathematical explanation.

 ```javascript
 // M = 1